 Instructions

-Add chicken breasts to a large stockpot, and add enough water to cover and cook on medium high.
-Bring it to a boil.
+- Add chicken breasts to a large stockpot and cover with water.
+Cook over medium-high heat and bring to a boil.

-Once boiling, reduce heat to low and simmer for about 30 minutes or until fully cooked through.
-Remove the chicken and set aside for it to cool.
+- Reduce heat to low and simmer for about 30 minutes, or until the chicken is fully cooked.
+Remove the chicken and set aside to cool.

-Add the chicken, onions, ginger, carrots, celery, jalapeno, basil, sea salt, pepper, and garlic to the pot.
+- Add the shredded chicken, onion, ginger, carrots, celery, jalapeño (if using), basil, salt, pepper, and garlic to the pot.

-Then, all you have to do is bring the soup to a boil, then reduce the heat and simmer covered, until the vegetables are tender.
+- Bring the soup to a boil, then reduce heat and simmer, covered, until the vegetables are tender.

 Recommended Products